aflashyrhetoric/keys-jobs/README.md

 # Keys: Jobs

+This file is not a development server and does not contain logic for the API.
+If you're looking for the keys backend, look at keys-go.

+This file contains jobs that help to process the data that is used for keys.

-## Link to the architecture:
+## Link to the architecture diagram:
 https://lucid.app/lucidchart/04dd7712-5c91-4ea5-896f-835a2ff992d4/edit?page=0_0#

 ## Jobs in this repository:

-- A job that fetches data from our AirTable base, and persists it to Redis
+- Fetch AirTable Base recommendations and cache to Redis
-- A job that scrapes static product data from MechanicalKeyboards.com, and persists it to NoSQL
-- A job that scrapes dynamic price data from MechanicalKeyboards.com, and persists it to Redis
+- Fetch scraped product data from Zyte and cache to Redis

 # How To Run